Germey/LaravelGeetest/README.md

 Laravel 5.0 or later is required.

-This Package is now support Geetest 3.0.
+This Package now supports Geetest 3.0.

-For Geetest 2.0, please go to [LaravelGeetest 2.0](https://github.com/Germey/LaravelGeetest/tree/v2.0.3)
+For Geetest 2.0, please see [LaravelGeetest 2.0](https://github.com/Germey/LaravelGeetest/tree/v2.0.3)

 To get the latest version of Laravel Geetest, simply require the project using Composer: